View Document Text

 Selecting Brokerage Firms

-The Adviser does not have any affiliation with financial product providers.
+The Advisor does not have any affiliation with financial product providers.

 Specific custodian recommendations are made to clients based on client

 needs for such services.
-The Adviser recommends custodians based on the
+The Advisor recommends custodians based on the

 proven integrity and financial responsibility of the provider and the best